Manitoba History: Dr. John Rae’s Telegraph Survey, St. Paul, Minnesota to Quesnel, British Columbia, 1864

 In the following year Rae made another extensive trip.
 He accompanied Henry (later Viscount) Chaplin and Sir Frederick Johnstone on a hunting trip to the prairies of what is now southern Saskatchewan.
 Starting from Fort Garry they ranged as far west as Old Wives and Chaplin lakes and the confluence of Swift Current Creek with the South Saskatchewan River.
-The sportsmen shot bison, elk and pronghorns.
+The sportsmen shot bison, elk, and pronghorns.

 From England to St. Paul

-Dr. Rae and his wife, Kate, left Liverpool on board the steamer Persia on 7 May 1864 and reached New York on the 19th.
+Dr. Rae and his wife, Kate, left Liverpool on board the steamer Persia on 7 May 1864 and reached New York on 19 May.
 In New York Rae called at the offices of Maitland, Phelps & Co, agents for the Hudson’s Bay Company, and took delivery of $250 ($200 in notes and $50 in gold) to cover the expenses of their trip as far as St. Paul.
 This transaction had previously been arranged by Thomas Fraser, the Company’s London secretary.

 The Raes next travelled north to Montreal to consult with Mr. O. S. Wood, since the Company’s officers were neophytes when it came to things telegraphic.
 Wood had received plenty of warning, since Thomas Fraser, Sir Edmund Head, and Edward Hopkins, the Chief Factor at Montrealhad all communicated with him on the matter.
 The main points on which Rae was to consult with Wood were: